rh-mobb/documentation/docs/acm/submariner/rosa-submariner.md

 This article describes how to deploy ACM Submariner for connecting ROSA clusters overlay networks.

+NOTE: ACM Submariner for ROSA clusters only works from ACM2.7 onwards!

 ## Prerequisites

 * OpenShift Cluster version 4 (ROSA or non-ROSA)